xriss/djon/js/readme.md

 Javascript json parser.

-Currently plan on using the C core until I er around to writing a native version.
+Currently plan on binding to the C core until I get around to writing a native version.

+Probably faster anyway, and since js strings are 16bit it will probably use less memory and work better with utf8.

+Still, we will need a version to run in the browser, prefrably without resorting to wasm.